 In people with cystic fibrosis, these cells do not function correctly and make mucus and secretions which are thicker than normal.
 This can cause various symptoms and problems (which are described below).

-Cystic fibrosis symptoms usually first develop within the first year of life but may not appear until later childhood.
+Symptoms of cystic fibrosis usually first develop within the first year of life but may not appear until later childhood.
 The severity of symptoms can vary.

 The cells that line the airways of the lungs make sputum (phlegm) that is thicker than normal and which is not cleared from the lungs easily.
 This can trap germs (bacteria) in the small airways and lead to infection and inflammation.
 So, symptoms which typically develop include: